Within .NET, a wide range of technologies are encompassed, covering almost any type of application and development need we might encounter.

 Databases

-ADO.NET is a data access technology in .NET that allows direct interaction with relational databases through SQL queries and native commands.
+ADO.NET is a data access technology in .NET that allows direct interaction with relational databases using SQL queries and native commands.
 It has generally been replaced by Entity Framework or other libraries like Dapper.

 Web Service Applications (API)